MeltTechAu/kiln-controller/README.md

   * support for shifting schedule when kiln cannot heat quickly enough
   * prevents integral wind-up when temperatures not near the set point
   * automatic restarts if there is a power outage or other event

-  2023 updates
-  * added Touch Fuction Edit/Stage Points MT
+  * software workks with Grounding to pi negative/ground to positive of thermocouple line makes it more accurate and stable MT 2024

-  * added Talking kiln controller No connection for replacement of damaged part Audio notification with real voice MT Added numerical order of profiles MT future
+  Added numerical ordering of profiles MT 2024 future
-  Working on Cone Mode implementation
+  Working on Cone Mode implementation working on adaptive tuning
 **Run Kiln Schedule**

 ![Image](https://github.com/jbruce12000/kiln-controller/blob/master/public/assets/images/kiln-running.png)